-- (e) Panels.
-The Chairman shall divide the Board into Panels, each consisting of not less than three Board members and at least one of whom is a nonlawyer, and shall designate a Chairman and a Vice-Chairman for each Panel.
+- The Chairman shall divide the Board into (e) Panels.
+Panels, each consisting of not less than three Board members and at least one of whom is a nonlawyer, and shall designate a Chairman and a Vice-Chairman for each Panel.
 Three Panel members, at least one of whom is a nonlawyer and at least one of whom is a lawyer, shall constitute a quorum.
 No Board member shall be assigned to a matter in which disqualification would be required of a judge under Canon 3 of the Code of Judicial Conduct.
-The Board's Chairman or the Vice-Chairman may designate substitute Panel members from current or former Board members or current or former District Committee members for the particular matter, provided, that any panel with other than current Board members must include at least one current lawyer Board member.
+Board's Chairman or the Vice-Chairman may designate substitute Panel members from current or former Board members or current or former District Committee members for the particular matter, provided, that any panel with other than current Board members must include at least one current lawyer Board member.
 A Panel may refer any matters before it to the full Board, excluding members of the Executive Committee. - (f) Assignment to Panels.
-The Director shall assign matters to Panels in rotation; provided, however, that the Executive Committee may redistribute case assignments to balance workloads among the Panels or to utilize Board member expertise. - (g) Approval of petitions.
+The Director shall assign matters to Panels in rotation; provided, however, that the Executive Committee may, however, redistribute case assignments to balance workloads among the Panels, orappoint substitute panel members to utilize Board member or District Committee member expertise, and assign appeals of multiple admonitions issued to the same lawyer to the same panel for hearing. - (g) Approval of petitions.
 Except as provided in these Rules or ordered by this Court, no petition for disciplinary action shall be filed with this Court without the approval of a Panel or the Board.